03 May Sourcing Marketing Services: 3 Reasons Medium Sized Enterprises Struggle

 How do you maintain a manageable number of service providers?

 The final piece of the puzzle usually only becomes a pain point after the initial selection process has been completed.
-Even of you’ve overcome the first two roadblocks and assembled yourself a set of excellent specialists service providers that meet your business and marketing requirements, they’ll still need managing and this is an area where the wheels come off in larger SMEs.
+Even of you’ve overcome the first two roadblocks and assembled yourself a set of excellent specialists service providers that meet your business and marketing requirements, they’ll still need managing and this is an area where the wheels come off in larger medium sized enterprises.

 Management as a service

-Often SMEs choose to try and manage a larger number of supplier relationships to keep costs down.
-This can be a smart strategy in the early days when you have more time than money and are very closely connected with every element of your business.
+Often medium sized enterprises choose to try and manage a larger number of supplier relationships to keep costs down.
+This can be a smart strategy in the early days as a small business when you have more time than money and are very closely connected with every element of your business.
 However, as the business grows this starts to be inefficient and prevent key actors within the business from doing what they need to do to develop and expand the business.
 At this stage, marketing management becomes a desirable and useful service in and of itself.

 Choosing who wears the hat